-Interview with author Craig A. Cooper
+Interview with author Phil Leighton-Daly

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.